SpringStorm5/stepik-selenium-course-final-project/README.md

-# stepik-selenium-course-final-project
-Tests' automation with Selenium and  Python.
+# Tests' automation with Selenium and Python.
 Final course project.